jonboland/oldfolder/README.rst

 .. code-block:: shell-session

- F:\>py oldfolder.py "F:\main_directory" 1 "old_stuff"
+ F:\>py oldfolder.py "F:\main_directory" 1.5 "old_stuff"

-Subdirectories that don't contain any files modified in the period will be listed for storage:
+Subdirectories that don't contain any files modified during the period will be listed for storage:

 .. code-block:: shell-session